datcuriousguy/workly/README.md

     PRIMARY KEY (id)
 );

-If you find any discrepancies in the code, please reach out so I can further improve the app.
+Brief note: when the the app saves new tasks, it displays thenew tasks as 'undefined' on the webpage If you find any discrepancies in the code, please reach out so I can further improve the app.

 cheerios and have fun doing things